dimitri-nicolo/calico/master/reference/calicoctl/get.md

                              custom-columns=..., go-template=...,
                              go-template-file=...
 [Default: ps]
 -n --namespace=<NS>          Namespace of the resource.
-                             Only applicable to NetworkPolicy, NetworkSet, and WorkloadEndpoint.
+                             Only applicable to NetworkPolicy and WorkloadEndpoint.
                              Uses the default namespace if not specified.
 -a --all-namespaces          If present, list the requested object(s) across
                              all namespaces.